Basil Brush

-Basil Brush is a fictional fox best known for his appearances on daytime British children's television.
+Basil Brush is a fictional anthropomorphic fox best known for his appearances on daytime British children's television.
 He is primarily portrayed by a glove puppet, but has also been depicted in animated cartoon shorts, books, annuals and comic strips.
 The character has featured on children's television from the 1960s to the present day.
 He has also appeared in pantomimes across the UK.

 A mischievous character and a raconteur, Basil Brush is best known for his catchphrase "Boom!
 Boom!", used after bursting out laughing at one of his own jokes, and also for speaking in a "posh" accent and manner, referring to himself as a "fella".
 The character claims to dislike puppets, and says his most prized possession is his brush, this being the traditional name for a fox's tail.
 He publicly supports Leicester City Football Club, often nicknamed "The Foxes".

 1962–1968

 The original Basil Brush glove puppet was designed by Peter Firmin in 1962 for an ITV television series and was voiced and performed by Ivan Owen until his death in October 2000.

 Ivan Owen took great care to ensure that he, personally, never received any publicity.
 Professionally, only Basil had a public persona, with Owen himself remaining entirely unknown.
 This helped give the character believability, making Basil appear to be real, since—unlike Harry Corbett and Sooty, for example—the audience never saw the puppeteer.
 Owen modelled Basil's voice on the actor Terry-Thomas, giving the puppet a touch of well-cultivated class.

-Basil first appeared on television in 1962, in a series called The Three Scampies, a story of an out-of-work circus act.
+Basil first appeared on television in 1962, in a series called The Three Scampis, a story of an out-of-work circus act.
 The human was Howard Williams, Ivan Owen animated and voiced Basil and Wally Whyton animated and voiced Spike McPike, a very aggressive Scottish hedgehog also made by Peter Firmin.

 In the mid-1960s, Basil became a supporting act for the magician David Nixon, upstaging Nixon on the latter's BBC1 show Nixon at Nine-Five in 1967 and The Nixon Line (1967–68), to such good effect that Basil was offered his own show.